algorithm-archivists/algorithm-archive/contents/approximate_counting/approximate_counting.md

 which would mean that the approximate count would be

 $$
-n_v = 2^v - 1.
+n_v = 2^v-1.
 $$

 For this, we can use any base logarithm (like $$e$$), but because we are dealing with bits, it makes sense to use base 2.
-To be clear, here is a table of several approximate counts along with corresponding values stored in the bitstring :
+To be clear, here is a table of several approximate counts along with corresponding values stored in the bitstring:

 | $$v(n)$$           | $$n_v$$                 |
 | ------------------ | ----------------------- |
 | $$00000000 = 0$$   | 0                       |